heitzmann/gdspy/README.md

 * Polygon creation warnings are now controlled by `poly_warnings`.
 * Incorrect `anchor` in `Label` now raises an error, instead of emitting a warning.
 * Added correct support for radius in `PolygonSet.fillet` on a per-vertex basis.
+* Speed improvements in GDSII file generation (thanks to @fbeutel for the contribution).

 ### Version 1.3.1 (Jun 29, 2018)
 * `PolygonSet` becomes the base class for all polygons, in particular `Polygon` and `Rectangle`.